-At Police Legacy, we understand that when the emotional trauma of the death and funeral of a loved one has abated, the surviving partner is left to face significant decisions that affect the financial future of the whole family.
+At NT Police Legacy, we understand that when the emotional trauma of the death and funeral of a loved one has abated, the surviving partner is left to face significant decisions that affect the financial future of the whole family.
 Surviving partners and children have suffered an enormous personal and emotional loss.
 Their areas of need are as varied as the people themselves.

 HOW WE HELP